alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

     * refactor
     * (talking with another attendee, he described to me a new TDD phase called redesign.
 Maybe another post will explain this in deeper detail level)
   * Some ideas about [Simple development][simple-development] ([XP][xp])
+  * Shown a wrong example of mixing assertions (state) and verifications (interactions)
+  * More than one reason to go wrong makes the code non-trivial anymore.
+Non-trivial code requires tests
+  * You want to see the test failing for the right reason: remove / finish code that does not compile, fix null pointers, array out of bounds exceptions, etc. See it fail with "was <X> but expected <Y>" or "NoInteractionException" (hamcrest error and mockito error, respectively; both java)
+  * Duplication as a sign of design smell
+  * Process of generalising code: discover the need for patterns
+  * The most difficult skill in TDD is refactoring [and design; note is mine].
+The TDD cycle is very easy.
+    * TDD is much more in demand than refactoring, even though the former includes the latter
+  * Refactor until you're happy with the code, until you stand by it

+## CRC Cards

+A [Class-responsibility-collaboration card][crc-cards] is as follows:

+  * top: class name
+  * half left: responsibilities
+  * half right: collaborations

+Notes from the slides:

+  * each then is an outcome
+    * do not mix outcomes and implications.
+An example: after winning the lottery, the money should be transferred to my bank account and I can buy a yatch.
+The former is an outcome (change in state) and the latter an implication (a new action that is now enabled)
+    * an outcome is mapped to an assertion, while a collaboration is mapped to an interaction (verify in mockito)
+  * Given / When / Then is not enough to implement an executable specification.
+We need examples, detail
+  * OO: send messages to distribute responsibility.
+    * A Then is an unique responsibility
+  * Topmost object: no one connects with it
+  * Put the work where the data is
+  * Tell, don't ask vs data driven design (tell a collaborator what to do vs ask for values and do the work yourself)
+  * You want as few interactions as possible (related to the tell, don't ask)
+  * More objects than outcomes is a bad thing (design smell) (?)
+  * CRC is a very mechanical exercise, do not overthink it
+  * Describe outcomes as changes in OO (new, destroy, relationships, modify fields / state)
+  * Continuous integration is not necessarily about shipping the code at each commit but having it shippable at each commit, as always having a product that is ready for its production phase

 ## Exercises